-- First arg to class instance methods (operations) is always the target instance object, called 'self' by convention. - Special static method new(cls[,...]) called when instance is created.
-1st arg is a class, others are args to init(), more details here Special method init() is called when instance is created.
-Special method del() called when no more reference to object.
-Create instance by "calling" class object, possibly with arg (thus instance=apply(aClassObject, possibly method).
+- First arg to class instance methods (operations) is always the target instance object, called 'self' by convention. - (cls[,...]) called when instance is created.
+1st arg is a class, others are Special static method \\\new\ \init\\\(), more details here

-args...) creates an instance!)
+Special method init () is called when instance is created.

-Before 2.2 it was not possible to subclass built-in classes like list, dict (you had to "wrap" them, using UserDict & UserList modules); since 2.2 you can subclass them directly (see Types/Classes unification).
+- Special method \\\del\\\() called when no more reference to object.
+Create instance by "calling" class object, possibly with arg (thus instance=apply(aClassObject, args...) creates an instance!) - Before 2.2 it was not possible to subclass built-in classes like list, dict (you had to "wrap" them, using UserDict & UserList modules); since 2.2 you can subclass them directly (see Types/Classes unification).